pgina/docs/v3.1/ldap.md

 local groups based on LDAP group membership.
 The rules are all applied in order from top to bottom.
 All rules are applied regardless of how many are a match for the user logging in.

+When users are removed from LDAP groups, they may not be removed from the local groups without careful configuration of the LocalMachine plugin.
+For this to work properly, you should make sure to configure the LocalMachine plugin to scramble passwords and/or to remove accounts and profiles after logout.
+This will make sure that the LocalMachine plugin does not retain group information on consecutive logins.
+For more information, see the documentation for the LocalMachine plugin.